Clergy, Parish Council, and Staff

 THE FALLING ASLEEP IN THE LORD OF FATHER JOHN TAVLARIDES

 Father John T. Tavlarides was the Presiding Priest Emeritus of Saint Sophia Cathedral from 2011-2015.

 Father John grew up in the Greek Orthodox Community of the Church of the Annunciation, Stamford, Connecticut.
-He graduated from Holy Cross Greek Orthodox School of Theology, Brookline, Massachusetts, in 1953, was ordained to the diaconate and priesthood the same year, and then assigned as assistant priest to the Holy Trinity Cathedral of New York where he served until 1956.
+He graduated from Holy Cross Greek Orthodox School of Theology, Brookline, Massachusetts, in 1953 and was ordained to the diaconate and priesthood the same year.
+He then served as assistant priest to the Holy Trinity Cathedral of New York until 1956.
 During this time, Father John pursued graduate theological studies at the General Theological Seminary of the Episcopal Church, New York.

-Father John holds a Doctor of Ministry degree from St. Vladimir’s Orthodox Theological Seminary, Yonkers, New York.
+Father John held a Doctor of Ministry degree from St. Vladimir’s Orthodox Theological Seminary, Yonkers, New York.

-In April of 2012, Mr. Theodoridis and his wife Effie and their two sons moved to Washington, D.C., to join the Saint Sophia community.
+In April 2012, Mr. Theodoridis moved to Washington, D.C., to join the Saint Sophia community.

 Mr. Theodoridis has an undergraduate degree from the University of Athens, an honors degree from the Conservatory of Egaleo in Athens, is fluent in Greek, German and English, and holds the rank of Lieutenant in the Greek army.

 The Parish Council of Saint Sophia’s Greek Orthodox Cathedral meets on a monthly basis to guide and manage the cathedral’s affairs.

 Cassandra Tsintolas Johnson